EJT93/et-microservices-project/README.md

 ### Microservices Deployment

 Each microservice, including the admin panel, gateway, and web application, has its own set of manifests for deployment, service configuration, and ingress setup located in the `microservices/` directory.

-## Contributing

-Contributions to improve the setup or add more configurations are welcome.
-Please ensure to update the documentation accordingly.

----

-Feel free to customize the README further based on your specific requirements or additional details you would like to provide about your project.